University of Technology Sydney

 Feedback

 This subject is specifically designed to ensure students have the opportunity to respond to feedback on their work.
-Assessment 1 functions as an interim for Assessment 2, allowing students to use the expert feedback from tutors for the earlier assessment task to improve their written communication in the final submission.
+Assessment 1 builds skills required to complete Assessment 2, allowing students to use the expert feedback from tutors for the earlier assessment task to improve their written communication in the final submission.
 Students will thereby be able to gauge the extent to which their work is developing in relation to the subject objectives over the course of the session.
 Students will receive informal, impressionistic feedback during tutorials, as well as formal feedback though the online feedback software, Canvas/SpeedGrader.
 In addition to formal feedback, tutors will use a range of tutorial activities that function to facilitate an in-class milieu where peers verbalise constructive advice to each other.

 Changes to planned delivery